What Are Freedom to Operate Opinions?

 Best Practices for Using FTO Opinions

-• If the opinion identifies risks, work with engineers or designers to modify the product and avoid infringement.
+• If the opinion identifies risks, work with your team to change the product and avoid infringement.
 Beware of the doctrine of equivalents, however.

-• If your proposed new product was described identically, and the techniques you plan to use to manufacture the product were also described identically, in a document published more than twenty years old (a patent term is 20 years from filing), you are probably ok.
-This is because no patent issuing after that prior art will be valid if accurately analyzed by a court, because it would be obvious and would not be novel.
+• If your “new” product was described identically, and the techniques you plan to use to manufacture the product were also described identically, in a document published more than twenty-one years ago (a patent term is 20 years from filing, but the 1 year provisional patent application “head start” doesn’t count in the U.S. against the 20 years), you are probably ok.
+This is because no patent issued after that prior art was published will be valid if accurately analyzed by a court, because it would be obvious and would not be novel.
 There is one caveat, though: If a patent exists that was filed prior to the publication of the document you are relying on, and that patent has a patent term extension that causes it to still be in effect beyond 20 years, you could end up infringing that patent.
-This would be unusual, and the risk is further mitigated with increasing age of the document you are relying on.
+A small term adjustment is not unusual, but a large one is rare.
+The risk is further mitigated with increasing age of the document you are relying on.
 For example, relying on a document published 50 years ago that exactly describes your product and means of producing the product will invalidate any subsequently filed patent (if the judge gets it right) and the chance of a patent issued prior to the publication having a patent term extension greater than 30 years is vanishingly small.

 Leave a Comment